tylerw51/tyler-solon-williams/content/pages/research.md

       Understanding the Early Television Cartoon

-      Communication Studies
+      Dissertation, Communication Studies

-      2021 The University of Iowa
+      The University of Iowa, 2021

-      ABSTRACT

-      The television cartoon emerged in the postwar United States when animation mediated television and television simplified animation.
+      The television cartoon emerged in the postwar United States as animation mediated television and television simplified animation.
 This vibrant media form has long since outgrown comparisons with cinema animation, for today its influence is everywhere.
 Traditional artistic animation may be a